PythonCharmers/python-future/docs/quickstart.rst

 -------------------------------

-:mod:`future` supports the standard library reorganization (PEP 3108) via import hooks, allowing almost all moved standard library modules to be accessed under their Python 3 names and locations in Python 2::
+:mod:`future` supports the standard library reorganization (PEP 3108) via import hooks, allowing most moved standard library modules to be accessed under their Python 3 names and locations in Python 2::

     from future import standard_library